Tzahi-Levi/wiki-places-app/README.md

 # WikiPo

-> WikiPo is an application which provides to the user the ability to search information on close places that located around to him.
-The user can search places around him easily, and can get the information from wikipedia.
+> WikiPo is an application which provides to the user the ability to search information on places that are located around to him.
+The user can search places around him easily, and can get the information directly from wikipedia.

 <a href=''><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width="250" height="100"/></a>